GCW48/cs386-a1/Deliverables/deliverable2.md

 <br>
 2. two<br>
 two<br>
-3. As a horror fan, I want the atmosphere to be suspenseful, to give a sense of dread constantly As a gamer, I want the chases to challenge my decision making  to give a sense challenge on quick thinking to the player
+3. As a horror fan, I want the atmosphere to be suspenseful, to give a sense of dread constantly <br>
+As a gamer, I want the chases to challenge my decision making  to give a sense challenge on quick thinking to the player